LonaBam/alx-system_engineering-deveops/0x02-shell_redirections/README.md

-20-hiago - This script removes specific letters from input 21-reverse - This script reverses the input 22-users_and_homes - This script displays all users and their home directories, sorted by users
+20-hiago - This script removes specific letters from input 21-reverse - This script reverses the input 22-users_and_homes - This script displays all users and their home directories, sorted by users 100-empty_casks - This script finds all empty files and directories in the current directory and all subfolders